Human Blood Type Sample Problems

 DAD

-4. The police have rounded up the usual suspects in the latest rash of textbook thefts.
+4. The police have rounded up the usual suspects in the latest rash of bookstore robberies.
 The thief got a nasty paper cut at the scene of the crime.
 The suspects are of blood types O, A, B and AB.
 The blood at the crime scene contained i alleles.
 Which suspect therefore cannot have been involved?
 Explain.

 Suspect 1